azat-co/fullstack-javascript/chapter3/chapter3.md

 Whether you use mix-ins without parameters or with multiple parameters, they are great at creating abstractions and enabling better code reuse.

-LESS Operations
+Less Operations
 ---------------

-LESS supports operations.
+Less supports operations.
 With operations, we can perform math functions on numbers, colors, or variables.
 This is useful for sizing, colors, and other number-related styles.

-Here is an example of an operator in LESS where we perform multiplication and addition:
+Here is an example of an operator in Less where we perform multiplication and addition:

     @the-border: 1px;